 - 2 to 3 Tbsp shredded coconut, plus 1/2 cup extra for covering

 - 2 Tbsp cacao powder, (not recommended for Vata imbalances)

 - 2 Tbsp Ashwagandha Root powder

-- Pinch of salt (sea salt or pink himalayan)
+- 1/8 teaspoon salt (sea salt or pink Himalayan)

 *All nuts and seeds can be soaked overnight and then dehydrated for 12-24 hours if desired

 1. Grind up the almonds, pumpkin seeds and sunflower seeds in the blender or food processor until they become a fine powder.
 Then add them to the mixing bowl.

 2. Add in the cacao powder, coconut, cinnamon, turmeric, ginger, cardamom, Ashwagandha and salt.
 Stir until all of the ingredients are evenly mixed.